 Although it is common knowledge that digital channels can attract more customers faster than traditional media, digital transformation is still a challenge for many companies trying to develop an integrated strategy and communicate with both existing and potential customers online.

 A digital marketing strategy requires planning ahead, using SMART goals to gain market insights and a well defined direction.
-Tactics such as website design, SEO, paid ads, content marketing and social media marketing, all elements of a digital strategy, aim to keep your business or brand competitive no matter what vertical or field you operate in.
+Tactics such as website design, SEO, keyword strategy, paid ads, content marketing and social media marketing, all elements of a digital strategy, aim to keep your business or brand competitive no matter what vertical or field you operate in.
+For example, when it comes to web design for financial advisors, it's crucial to prioritize user experience, accessibility, and compliance with industry regulations to build trust and attract potential clients.

 The vast majority of marketing channels can be grouped in three main buckets: paid, earned, and owned media.
 All channels are meant to help you achieve clear acquisition, conversion and retention goals for your business.